 Mortality among patients with chronic hepatitis B (CHB) infection: the chronic hepatitis cohort study (CHeCS).

-Background: According to death certificates, approximately 1800 persons die from hepatitis B annually in the United States (US); however, this figure may underestimate the true mortality from chronic hepatitis B (CHB).
+BACKGROUND: According to death certificates, approximately 1800 persons die from hepatitis B annually in the United States; however, this figure may underestimate true mortality from chronic hepatitis B (CHB).

-Methods: We analyzed data from CHB patients seen in the Chronic Hepatitis Cohort Study (CHeCS) between January 1, 2006 and December 31, 2013.
-We compared overall and cause-specific death rates and mean age at death between CHeCS CHB decedents and US decedents from the multiple cause of death (MCOD) file.
+METHODS: We analyzed data from CHB patients seen in the Chronic Hepatitis Cohort Study (CHeCS) between 1 January 2006 and 31 December 2013.
+We compared overall and cause-specific death rates and mean ages at death between CHeCS CHB decedents and U.S. decedents from the Multiple Cause of Death (MCOD) file.

-Conclusions: Compared to the general population, CHB patients die at a younger age and at higher rates from all causes and liver-related causes.
+CONCLUSIONS: Compared to the general population, CHB patients die at younger ages and higher rates from all causes and liver-related causes.
 Death certificates underrepresent the true mortality from CHB.